bonitasoft/bonita-actorfilter-user-manager/README.md

 ## License

-The sources and documentation in this project are released under the [GPLv2 License](LICENSE)
+The sources and documentation in this project are released under the [GPLv2 License](LICENSE).